Finding and getting a job

 - Find out as much as you can about the company and the job opportunity.
-You may find this information on the company’s website or you can contact them directly.
+You can get information from the company’s website or you can contact them directly.

-- Update your CV and send it with a cover letter or application form as specified in the job advertisement.
+- Update your CV and send it with a cover letter or application form, as specified in the job advert.
 Make sure that your CV focuses on the specific requirements of the job you are applying for.

-- Prepare for a job interview, by practicing your responses to interview questions.
+- Prepare for a job interview, by practising your answers to interview questions.

-If you are unemployed, your local employment service (LES) or Job Club can assist you with writing CVs and job applications and with training in interview skills – see ‘Other supports’ below.
+If you are unemployed, your local employment service (LES) or Job Club can help you with writing a CV and filling in job application forms.
+They can also help with training in interview skills – see ‘Other supports’ below.

-Employment equality: You are protected by employment equality legislation when you are applying for a job as well as when you are in employment.
-So if you are applying for a job it is unlawful for your prospective employer to discriminate against you on any of the 9 grounds, for example, race or family status.
-There is more information about this in our document about the Irish Human Rights and Equality Commission.
+Employment equality: You are protected by employment equality legislation when you are applying for a job.
+This means it is unlawful for your prospective employer to discriminate when they are deciding whether to employ someone.
+For example, they cannot discriminate on race, gender, age or family status.
+You can find out about all 9 grounds of discrimination in our document about the Irish Human Rights and Equality Commission.

-Long-term unemployed people: There is a range of employment support schemes which encourage long-term unemployed people to return to work.
-They are aimed at people who have been on unemployment payments or certain other social welfare payments for a specific period of time.
+There are also employment support schemes that can help people who are long-term unemployed to return to work.
+These are for people who have been on jobseeker payments, or certain other social welfare payments, for a specific period of time.

-Some schemes, such as Community Employment provide community-based employment opportunities.
-Other schemes such as the Back to Work Enterprise Allowance allow people on certain social welfare payments take up self-employment while keeping some of their payment.
+Some schemes, such as Community Employment (CE) schemes, provide jobs in the community.
+The Back to Work Enterprise Allowance allows people on certain social welfare payments to become self-employed while also keeping some of their payment.

 Job Clubs provide training and support for jobseekers.
 They can help you to write a CV, provide training in interview skills, and give support with the search for a job.

 They also provide drop-in services and formal workshops lasting from 1 to 4 weeks.
 To attend a formal workshop, you must be a jobseeker who has been referred by a local employment service.